jaocarli/jaocarli/README.md

 ## I'm a UI Designer and Frontend Developer!

-- 🔭 I'm a Co-Founder and CMO at [Rocketti](https://www.rocketti.com.br)

 - 🌱 I’m currently learning everything about Dart, Flutter and React 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects 💪
-- ⌨️ Fun fact: I <b>really</b> love custom keyboards and I have a custom Anne Pro 2
+- ⌨️ Fun fact: I <b>really</b> love custom keyboards and I have a custom HyperX Allow FPS Pro

 <br />